I waited long enough to roll my eyes before going after her. I quickly, but calmly, scooped her off her feet and placed her in front of the mirror.

 Sookie watched her screen until the phone chimed again.
 She snorted, “You tore off in the middle of an off-day and then you avoided work until he left.
 You moped for a month and Pam was the only one you’d talk to.
 Say that isn’t a thing.
 I dare you.”

-Sookie started at me, waiting for me to elaborate while I tried to think of a way to explain, without explaining everything.
+Sookie stared at me, waiting for me to elaborate while I tried to think of a way to explain, without explaining everything.

 “We… we refereed a dispute between your brother and my child…” In duplicate, but I was sure that fact would just confuse her.
 “You care a lot about their relationship.
 I’m sure their conflict affected you.”
 But she didn’t defend her actions or explain to anyone.
 She kept it to herself in spite of, what I was sure was relentless, taunting… That, by itself, was noteworthy.